Compliance Audit Example, Definition, and Types: What Every Organization Need To Know

 HIPAA compliance audits require a review of organizational policies concerning privacy and security, as well as employee training.
 In addition, HIPAA compliance audits may also focus on the availability of data backup systems for all organizations that retain ePHI.

 The U.S. Department of Health and Human Services (HHS) Office for Civil Rights is responsible for administering and enforcing the rules adopted under HIPAA.
 The HHS is authorized to conduct health care oversight activities through various enforcement mechanisms including civil money penalties, no-match letters, corrective action plans, complaint investigations, and compliance reviews.
+Here's the complete HIPAA compliance checklist for employers for your reference.
+Make sure everything is covered and taken care of to avoid penalties.

 PCI DSS Compliance Audit